blackboxprogramming/blackroad-prism-console/docs/prism/Asteria_Loop_Sprint_Plan.md

-# Prism Cadillac Loop Sprint Plan
+# Prism Asteria Loop Sprint Plan

-This document drafts the pull request titles, bodies, and supporting GitHub issues for the three-part onboarding and Cadillac Loop rollout described in `docs/prism-onboarding-ux.md` and the v0.1 notes.
+This document drafts the pull request titles, bodies, and supporting GitHub issues for the three-part onboarding and Asteria Loop rollout described in `docs/prism-onboarding-ux.md` and the v0.1 notes.

 ## Pull Request Drafts